It All Begins With Your Decision To Be The Star In The Crowd

 Contact Details

-This section of your CV is super critical because it makes it easy for the recruiter to contact you for an interview.
+This section of your CV is critical because it makes it easy for the recruiter to contact you for an interview.

 Include the following in your contact details: